10 Examples of Stunning Modern Front Yard Designs

-Since the front of the home is where first impressions are made, we’re showcasing ten examples of modern front yards and highlighting the techniques these homeowners used to make them noteworthy.
+Since the front of the home makes the first impression, we’re showcasing examples of modern front yards and highlighting the techniques that boost their curb appeal and make them noteworthy.

 1. Opt for Glass Instead of Wood

-The homeowner in the top photo integrated frosted glass into several gates as well as the garage door.
-More foliage is planted in this yard than in most typical modern front yards but, in this case, the plants help soften the cold look of the glass.
+The homeowner in the top photo integrated frosted glass into several gates and the garage door.
+This design uses more foliage than typical modern front yards, but, in this case, the plants help soften the cold look of the glass.

 2. Incorporate Metal

-Metal is a beautiful way to cleanly define a space.
+Metal is a beautiful way to define a space.
 The architect above used custom copper raised planting beds.
-As copper patinas over time, its color becomes more striking and rich with hints of turquoise.
-Metal pots, sculptures, rain chains and rain gutters are other ways of integrating this element into the yard.
-Custom metalwork can be costly but when used in the front yard like this it can signal that the rest of the home may have high end features, as well.
+As copper patinas grow over time, their color becomes more striking and rich with hints of turquoise.
+Integrate copper throughout your yard by including copper pots, sculptures, rain chains, and rain gutters.
+Custom metalwork can be costly, but when used in the front yard like this, it can signal that the rest of the home may have high-end features.

 3. Geometric Shapes

-Almost every example on this page showcases an example of geometric shapes as part of a modern front yard design.
-The home owner above used a variety of poured concrete rectangles to form a walkway to the front door that not only better utilizes the space, but also creates an illusion of grandeur upon reaching the front door.
+Almost every example on this page showcases geometric shapes in the front yard garden design.
+The homeowner above used a variety of poured concrete rectangles to form a walkway to the front door that better utilizes the space and creates an illusion of grandeur.

-Plants are also often placed in geometric shapes as well.
-A good rule of thumb is to plant in three’s or five’s.
-Plants in a group of three are placed in a triangle shape while groupings of five are placed three in front and two in the back—staggering the plants so that all are visible if standing in front of the arrangement.
+Plants are another way to incorporate geometric designs into your front yard landscaping ideas.
+A good rule of thumb is to plant in threes or fives.
+Studies have shown that our brains prefer odd-number plant placement over pairs.
+Arrange three plants in a triangle and groups of five in two rows, three in front and two in the back, staggering the plants so that all are visible if standing in front of the arrangement.

-Notice that the yellow cactus is placed next to the blue agave focal plant in the round container.
+Notice how the yellow cacti sit next to the blue agave focal plant in the round container.
 Color contrast like this allows the groupings and plant choices to stand out more.

 6. Focal Point Plant

-While it’s not a mandatory strategy, some owners choose one plant to serve as a focal point—usually a tree, enormous succulent or unusual plant of some kind—in the yard.
+While it’s not mandatory, some homeowners choose one plant as a focal point in the yard.
+A tree, enormous succulent, or unusual plant can create the perfect focal point for your outdoor space.
 The homeowner above chose a single palm tree to draw the eye upward.

 7. Pavers

-Another option for homeowners looking for a little green in their front yard includes Turfstone.
-These pavers provide space to grow greenery directly through them while allowing rainwater to filter through back into the ground.
-This eco-friendly solution softens modern front yards that have mostly decorative stone and hardscape.
-Not a fan of the grass idea?
-Many homeowners fill Turfstone space with pea gravel in lieu of grass.
+If you’re a homeowner looking for a bit of green in your front yard, Turfstone pavers are another option.
+These pavers are latticed, providing open space to grow vegetation inside while allowing rainwater to filter through.
+This eco-friendly solution softens modern front yards that feature mostly decorative stone and hardscapes.
+Homeowners can also fill Turfstone spaces with pea gravel or small rocks instead of grass.

 8. Decorative Stone

-Modern yard design incorporates a variety of textures, and utilizing one or more different types of decorative rock is common in most.
-White marble rock, blue river stones and pea gravel are used on their own or as mulch around plants, such as in the design above.
+Modern yard design incorporates a variety of textures and often uses one or more types of decorative rock.
+White marble, blue river stones, and pea gravel are used alone or as mulch around beautiful succulents, such as in the design above.

 9. Pops of Color